afnleaf/knowbase2/economics/fms.md

 ```

 ### Expected Outcomes:
+If all of these rules can be implemented in a non authoritarian way then we can expect the following outcomes.

-Market Behavior
+Market Behavior:
 - Truly voluntary transactions
 - Dynamic price discovery
 - Innovation driven by interest, not survival
 - Efficient resource allocation

-Labor Markets
+Labor Markets:
 - Skill-based job matching
 - Natural wage discovery
 - High labor mobility
 - Innovation in work arrangements

-Investment Markets
+Investment Markets:
 - Long-term focus
 - Risk tolerance
 - Innovation funding
 - Sustainable growth

-Let's transcend the current axioms by examining the fundamental incompleteness in our market rule framework and expand it.

 ## System Analysis
+If we examine our current axioms by looking at the fundamental incompleteness in our market rule framework we expand our system.

 1. Current Axiom Limitations
 ```